Standard scientific equipment can measure the CO2 net-negativity of the products and we can determine the amount of CO2 captured and stored per tonne.

 1. A supplier makes a claim to us on the net-negativity of their products by presenting evidence: Lifecycle Assessment (LCA) or Environmental Product Declaration (EPD) which attests that the product has absorbed more CO2 that it has emitted.

-2. Based on this evidence, compliance to Puro methodology requirements is done by Puro’s independent assessor, DNV LG, who visits the production facility, validates the accuracy of data and issues an audit statement.
+2. Based on this evidence, compliance to Puro methodology requirements is done by Puro’s independent assessor, DNV GL, who visits the production facility, validates the accuracy of data and issues an audit statement.

 3. The verified volume of extra carbon absorbed in the products is then issued CO2 Removal Certificates (CORCs) for every metric ton of CO2 removed and stored.